Leah1977/Fishy_pair/README.md

 Game Level option choice.

-I would have liked to include the options to have different difficulty levels.
+I would like to include the options to have different difficulty levels.